Environmental Statutes and Executive Orders Relevant to Electric Mobility Infrastructure

 Section 4(f) of the USDOT Act of 1966

-Section 4(f) of the USDOT Act of 196610 (amended by Section 1301 of the Fixing America’s Surface Transportation Act) provides for the consideration of publicly owned parks and recreation lands, wildlife and waterfowl refuges, and public and private historic sites (Section 4(f) properties) during USDOT transportation project development.
-Section 4(f) prohibits the approval of a project if there is a “use” of a 4(f) property unless there is no feasible and prudent avoidance alternative to the use of the land, and the action includes all possible planning to minimize harm to the property resulting from the use, or the use of the property, including any measure(s) to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by the project, will have a de minimis impact.
+Section 4(f) of the USDOT Act of 1966 (23 U.S.C. §138, 23 CFR Part 774) provides for the consideration of publicly owned parks and recreation lands, wildlife and waterfowl refuges, and public and private historic sites (Section 4(f) properties) during USDOT transportation project development.
+23 CFR 774.3 prohibits the approval of a project if there is a “use” of a 4(f) property unless there is no feasible and prudent avoidance alternative to the use of the land, and the action includes all possible planning to minimize harm to the property resulting from the use, or the use of the property, including any measure(s) to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by the project, will have a de minimis impact.

-EV infrastructure projects play a critical role in reducing the disproportionate exposure of harmful GHG emissions on EJ communities due to their ability to reduce vehicle-caused emissions.
-Agencies must ensure that the benefits of EV infrastructure projects are equitably provided to EJ communities.
-An example of a benefit-related EJ violation for an EV infrastructure project would be the selection of a location alternative that is not accessible to EJ communities in the project’s general area.
-Additionally, agencies cannot allow disproportionate harm to EJ communities caused by an EV infrastructure projects’ construction or operation.
-Negative impacts must be avoided or mitigated, and any alternative project design must be pursued if negative impacts are unavoidable and unable to be mitigated.
+Electric mobility infrastructure projects play a critical role in reducing the disproportionate exposure of harmful GHG emissions on EJ communities due to their ability to reduce vehicle-caused emissions.
+Agencies must ensure that the benefits of electric mobility projects are equitably provided to EJ communities.
+An example of a benefit-related EJ violation would be the selection of a location alternative that is also not accessible to EJ communities in the project’s general area.
+Additionally, agencies cannot allow disproportionate harm to EJ communities caused by a project’s construction or operation.
 The agency can help project sponsors work through the EJ analysis process (which may require consultation with potentially impacted EJ communities) and, if necessary, the development of mitigation measures.